Cymraeg

 Learners will need to engage critically with these social influences within their own culture, as well as those of others, in order to understand how norms and values develop.
 This can enable them to understand how their own behaviours, relationships and experiences are shaped.

-Relationships and sexuality education (RSE) will play an important role for the safeguarding and protection of all learners in Wales.
-Schools will have the potential to create safe and empowering environments that build upon learners’ own formal and informal learning and experiences, offline and online.
+Relationships and sexuality education (RSE) plays an important role for the safeguarding and protection of all learners in Wales.
+Schools have the potential to create safe and empowering environments that build upon learners’ own formal and informal learning and experiences, offline and online.
 RSE should be part of a whole-school approach and effectively integrated and coordinated across the curriculum.

 Teaching learners about online challenges, hoaxes and harmful content will support learners’ ability both to respond should such an incidence arise and to navigate the online world in a safe and responsible way.